awsdocs/aws-systems-manager-user-guide/doc_source/ssm-using-shared.md

 aws ssm list-documents --document-filter-list key=Owner,value=All
 ```

-**Execute a command from a shared Systems Manager document using a full ARN**
+**Run a command from a shared Systems Manager document using a full ARN**

 ```
 aws ssm send-command --document-name FullARN/name